 All of us who meditate regularly develop our own little quirks and idiosyncrasies in our practice.
 I haven’t tested this personal theory but here is an example of one of mine and I would appreciate any comments you might have about your practice.

 As I have stated before, I do open eye meditation from the Zen school of Buddhism.
 That is, I keep my eyes open throughout the meditation and keep my gaze fixed on a single spot in front of me, usually an image in my iPhone meditation timer which I place in front of me.
 However, most people in our Western communities learn meditation in the traditional method with eyes closed.
-This choice to use the open eye method is however not one of my individual idiosyncrasies.
-But it does lead into one that I do have and that is, that I usually like to face east when I have a choice of direction, at least at home.
 Continue reading “Meditation Direction”